damklis/DataEngineeringProject/api/README.md

 ```
 http://0.0.0.0:5000/api/v1/news/
 ```
--  add `search_fields` title and description, see all of the articles containing the `Robert Lewandowski` value
+-  add `search_fields` title and description, see all of the news containing the `Robert Lewandowski` value
 ```
 http://0.0.0.0:5000/api/v1/news/?search=Robert%20Lewandowski
 ```

-- find articles containing the `Lewandowski` value in their titles
+- find news containing the `Lewandowski` value in their titles

 ```
 http://0.0.0.0:5000/api/v1/news/?search=title|Lewandowski
 ```

-- see all of the polish articles containing the `Robert Lewandowski`
+- see all of the polish news containing the `Lewandowski`

 ```
 http://0.0.0.0:5000/api/v1/news/?search=lewandowski&language=pl